enzomuschik/distilfnd/README.md

 # Citation

-#### If you use knowledge, findings, source code or general information from this repository, please cite as:
+#### If you use knowledge, findings, source code or information in general from this repository, please cite as:
 ~~~~
 @masterthesis{
   title={Explanatory detection of fake News with deep learning},